mazzonelab/HPGDS_CancerDiscovery2024/README.md

 # HPGDS_CancerDiscovery2024

-This repositary contains all source code used to analyze data in "Effective immunotherapy for melanoma shapes the microenvironment by 1 inhibiting prostaglandin-D2 production in macrophages"
+This repository contains all bioinformatics code that was used to analyze data in "Effective immunotherapy for melanoma shapes the microenvironment by inhibiting prostaglandin-D2 production in macrophages".